(Updated April 2018)

 Students are strongly encouraged to purchase an external hard drive to provide easy, continuous back-ups of their work.
 Current operating systems provide easy methods for making back-ups, but these require some sort of external storage on which to put the back-up files.
 Getting into the habit of consistently making back-ups will save pain and trouble in the future.
 The question is not IF files will be lost, but WHEN they will be lost.
 It usually happens when the files are the most critical.
 Students should do themselves a huge favor and get into the habit of making consistent back-ups.
 On-line back-up services are also available for monthly or yearly charges.

 Computer Documentation, Software and Repair

-Students should bring along associated documentation, warranty information, and software installers to college.
+Students should bring along associated documentation, receipts, warranty information, and software installers to college.
 These items may be needed to reinstall or reconfigure hardware or software on a computer.
 We recommend purchasing the full 3-year maintenance and repair agreement offered by the computer’s manufacturer or third-party loss/damage coverage.
 Documentation and proof-of-purchase may be needed to receive warranty repairs.
-A member of the College of Desing IT staff is certified to make Apple warranty repairs.
+A member of the College of Design IT staff is certified to make Apple warranty repairs.
 Other campus resources are available to help with repairs as well.